Skip to content

 The team provides a patient education program for patients with osteoporosis, or at increased risk of fracture, who want to learn more about the condition.
 This is led by our osteoporosis nurse specialist Ronu Roy, senior physiotherapist and occupational therapist and is run over a 6-week period covering all aspects of the condition including exercise.
 The aim of the sessions is to provide people with the information and tools to help them manage their condition effectively.
 Patients will also have the chance to meet other people with the same condition and share their experiences.

-Bone Health for Older People (BHOP) Service
+Bone Health for Older People (BHOP) Service and Fracture Liaision Service (FLS)

 The BHOP service is a partnership between the care of the elderly team and the rheumatology unit.
 The aim is to significantly reduce the risk of patients with fragile bones who have had a low trauma fracture having another.

-The Fracture Liaison Service (FLS) is led by Dr Emma-Kate Reed and Dr Rachel Bradley, both consultant geriatricians, supported by two specialist FLS nurses.
-Together they run a Bone Health for Older People (BHOP) clinic focusing on frail older patients who have osteoporosis and are at high risk of falling.
+Together they also run a Bone Health for Older People (BHOP) outpatient clinic focusing on frail older patients who have osteoporosis and are at high risk of falling.

 Childhood Osteoporosis

-The rheumatology unit carries out scans in children which are reported by Dr Burren.
+The rheumatology unit carries out scans in children which are reported by Dr Candler.
 Patients that have attended the regional OI service transition to be followed up in the adult osteoporosis clinic with Dr Matt Roy.

 How to access our services